jwkelley/geog418-fall2025-assignment1/README.md

 Open R Studio, create a new project, and give it an appropriate name (e.g. Geog418_Assignment_1).
 You should see multiple panels in the interface.
 The top-left panel is where you create and save your code.
 When you run your code you will see it being executed in the bottom-left panel.
 Any outputs are shown in the 'Plots' panel on the right.

 _R_ has many generic functions that are built into its base "package".
 However, most often you will want to use specific functions that are part of specific packages that are seperate from the base package.
 In this case you will need to install these packages onto your machine.
 Below is a list of packages that you will need to install for this assignment.
 Copy and paste this code into your R Studio editor panel.
 If your R Studio does not automatically open with a editor panel, you can open one with the 'New File' <img width="44" height="21" alt="image" src="https://github.com/user-attachments/assets/9788d843-b96b-4127-af54-27a8ef392dc3" />
 button, and selecting 'R Script'.
+Save this file with an appropriate name (e.g. A1).

 Once you have pasted the code below into the editor you need to run it.
 Highlight the code and either click on the "Run" button <img width="58" height="27" alt="image" src="https://github.com/user-attachments/assets/4920d5e9-4848-4c65-8c28-ae713693eec8" /> or use ctrl + enter (windows)/ cmd + enter (mac) to execute the selected code.